Bandh: Suppression and contemporary bandhs

+Despite repression, bandhs are still commonplace in Indian politics.
+The Communist Party of India (Maoist), a rebel group in the Naxalite–Maoist insurgency, since 2003 has also used them to demonstrate power over unoccupied populations.
+The 2002 Gujarat violence also occurred during a bandh called by Vishva Hindu Parishad and endorsed by BJP.
+Chief Minister Narendra Modi's government took no preventative measures and anti-Muslim violence was perpetuated from 28 February to 2 March, including the burning of homes and shops, looting, destroying of 76 shrines, and killing of Ehsan Jafri and 1,000 Muslims.
+Since then, Hindu nationalists have won state governmental elections.
+Sociologist Moyukh Chatterjee utilized the event as a case study in the bandh as performative crowd politics that forms publics in the pursuit of cultural hegemony.
+A mixture of mass protest and mass murder, the bandh, he posits, is frequently used by parties to assert popular sovereignty and to challenge state authority.

+Union-called bandhs since the 2010s have spiked.
+In September 2010 and February 2012, multi-union nationwide bandhs involved over 100 million workers.
+In September 2016, unions claimed 180 million participants.
+The 2020 Bharat bandh and 2025 Indian general strike set the record for 250 million workers.

 Notable bandhs

 Bandhs are often by opposition parties.
 The National Democratic Alliance (NDA) and 13 parties not belonging to the United Progressive Alliance parties called for a nationwide bandh on 5 July 2010, to protest a fuel price hike.
 The bandh prevented Indians from carrying out day-to-day tasks, especially in states that were ruled by the NDA and the Left.
 In Nepal, calls for bandhs have increased due to political instability.

 On 20 September 2012, the BJP and other parties called for a nationwide bandh in response to economic reforms undertaken by Prime Minister Manmohan Singh and his finance minister Palaniappan Chidambaram.
 Chief among their grievances were the cut in subsidies for diesel and cooking gas and the decision to allow foreign investors to own majority stakes in the retail sector, including supermarkets and department stores.

 On 3 January 2018, Prakash Ambedkar called for a bandh in response to an attack on Buddhists, as well as some Hindu dalit and Sikh people by supporters of the Hindutva ideology at Koregaon Bhima in Pune district, Maharashtra, and the lack of police action against the culprits.
 More than 50 percent of Maharashtra's population supported or participated in the bandh.

 In August 2024 a bharat bandh was called by twenty one organisations in protest at the Indian Supreme Court ruling of 1 August 2024 allowing states to sub-classify scheduled castes and scheduled tribes for preferential employment quotas.